chrisgrieser/nvim-tinygit/README.md

 require("tinygit").githubUrl("file")
 ```

-### Push & PR
+### Push & PRs
 - `push` can be combined with other actions, depending on the options.
 - `createGitHubPr` opens a PR from the current branch browser.
+(This requires the
-	* This requires the repo to be a fork with sufficient information on the remote.
+  repo to be a fork with sufficient information on the remote.)
-	* This does not require the `gh` CLI, as it uses a GitHub web feature.

 ```lua
 -- options default to `false`